stg-tud/MUBench/mubench.pipeline/README.md

 Remember that you may also have to provide more memory to the JVM for the detector run, for example, by passing `--java-options Xmx8G` to the pipeline invocation.

-## Run MUBench

-MUBench is controlled via the command line.
-Run `./mubench -h` (`./mubench.bar -h`) for details about the available commands and options.

 ### Run Experiments